Notes on “Extreme Ownership” by Jocko Willink and Leif Babin (Book Review) - Part 2

 From military history, the ability to act quickly gives you a significant advantage on a battlefield.
 You can just take the lead over your opponent.
 On the other hand, simple human reactions are well known and could be used by the opponent to predict your next moves and lure you to a trap.
 This is also true for military training when soldiers are trained for some simple actions to be acquired reflexes.
 A more experienced enemy can use the knowledge of these behavioral patterns for your disadvantage in some cases.

 From IT best practices, when dealing with an incident or system outage, one of the key goals is to recover to normal operation as soon as possible.
-To achieve this goal, IT personnel is trained and provided with preferably short and straightforward instructions on what to do in such cases.
-When the speed matters and you are under pressure, it is best to follow some predetermined plan in most cases.
+To achieve this goal, IT personnel are trained and provided with preferably short and straightforward instructions on what to do in such cases.
+When speed matters, and you are under pressure, it is best to follow some predetermined plan in most cases.
 You intentionally sacrifice the quality of a solution for its speed.
-However, when you observe some incidents occur again and again, the fast solution might be not the best choice.
+However, when you observe some incidents occur again and again, the fast solution might not be the best choice.
 To prevent such events from happening, you spend more time preparing and planning your steps, especially if they suppose the involvement of other people, to obtain better results on complex actions.

 Lead up the chain of command

 To keep the explanation short, let’s refer to the “Blame yourself first” principle, described in Part 1.
 It is your responsibility to provide your manager with enough information on your intents and ensure that he or she can clearly understand your plans and its goals.
-And, yes, sometimes you will have to put even more effort in explaining to your manager than to your teammates.
+And, yes, sometimes you will have to put even more effort into explaining to your manager than to your teammates.

 Decisiveness